berniebliu/SimpleAutoComplete/README.md

 - npm install
 - npm run dev

-* Note the VueJS Application assumes that server runs on localhost:8080
+(Note that the VueJS Application assumes that server runs on localhost:8080)